Rimurutempestx/AWS-Lambda-Functions/README.md

 - Data encryption: You can use Lambda functions to automatically encrypt data at rest in RDS.
 Lambda functions can help you ensure that your data is always protected and compliant.
 - Compliance monitoring: You can use Lambda functions to monitor RDS for compliance with various regulations and industry standards.
 Lambda functions can help you identify potential compliance issues and take corrective action.
 - Disaster recovery: You can use Lambda functions to automatically failover to a secondary RDS instance in the event of a primary instance failure.
 Lambda functions can help you ensure that your data is always available and recoverable.
+- Data masking and obfuscation: You can use Lambda functions to automatically mask or obfuscate sensitive data in RDS.
+Lambda functions can help you ensure that your data is always protected and anonymized.